johnno1962/Compilertron/README.md

 [fishhook](https://github.com/facebook/fishhook).
 The licensing
 details for this library are in the `fishhook.cpp` file and header.
 Details on how this works are laid out in detail [here](https://www.mikeash.com/pyblog/friday-qa-2012-11-09-dyld-dynamic-linking-on-os-x.html).

+The UI is as limited as my SwiftUI skills.
+In essence when it is idle it starts out with black text, which turns orange when a file has ben modified and it is searching logs for the compile command, then green during re-compilation then back to black when the dynamic library has been built.
+It will display text in red if there is an error while compiling the modified source.

+$Date: 2022/11/22 $